Yellow Pig's BBC Computer Pages

 You can download the Method 1 Package from this site.
 By far the largest part of this package consists of disk images of the four system disks, each one saved as a single file.

 In addition to the image files, you need software that can cause the PC to write them to floppy disks.
-There are a couple of simple and easy-to-use programs included in the package (one for 640kb and one for 800kb), but if you want something more flexible, or perhaps if the enclosed programs do not work on your PC, then you could use something more sophisticated such as OmniDisk (for DOS or Windows up to and including Me) or OmniFlop (for Windows NT, 2000 or XP).
+There are a couple of simple and easy-to-use programs included in the package (one for 640kb and one for 800kb), but if you want something more flexible, or if the enclosed programs do not work on your PC, then you could use something more sophisticated such as OmniDisk (for DOS or Windows up to and including Me) or OmniFlop (for Windows NT, 2000 or later).

 In detail